vinmarks/C-Sharp-Experience-/README.md

-Projects completed for SCP 285 Intro to Object Oriented Programming
+Projects completed for SCP 285 Intro to Object Oriented Programming at Syracuse University